-Fish Fry Lake was made with Bluegills guys in mind.
+Fish Fry Lake was made with Bluegills in mind.
 What had been a seasonal pond in a long swale became a perennial pond with dam, and I spent two years playing with the bottom and its configuration.
 Since I knew I didn’t know the perfect contours, I went with variety.
-I incorporated boulders, some massive deadheads…think four foot diameter cottonwood tree trunks…and lots of cobble and gravel.
+I incorporated boulders, some massive deadheads… think four-foot diameter cottonwood tree trunks… and lots of cobble and gravel.
 The cobble is sized to provide plenty of natural space for critters like crawfish to use as security cover.
 Today there are secure ‘gill spawning beds spaced intermittently in dozens of locations along the shoreline.
-And today it’s relatively easy to see that the premier spawning sites are those that are claimed by the big guys…these are the sites with minimal disturbance.
+And today it’s relatively easy to see that the premier spawning sites are those that are claimed by the big guys… these are the sites with minimal disturbance.
 Full sunlight, minimal shade.
 Not much slope either, with the big guys fanning their beds over gravel typically in about two feet of water.
 These settings are where you start if you want to tangle with one and half pounders on size twelve beadheads!
 There’s nothing like slab bluegill on a fly rod!

 Partnering with Nature